-Clinical experiences (practicum, clinical rotations, supervised practice, and simulations) are a required component of academic programs at William Paterson University, Department of Nursing.
+Clinical experiences (practicum, clinical rotations, supervised practice, and simulations) are a required component of academic programs at William Paterson University, School of Nursing.
 These experiences allow students to practice skills and techniques learned in didactic, laboratory and clinical courses as well as develop critical thinking skills that are important for health care providers.
 Clinical experiences occur in hospitals, clinics, schools, community organizations, and other appropriate settings where students can interact with patients and clients.
-Students may have the opportunity to be placed in a different setting, but alternative site options are not always available and changes may delay the completion of the student's degree.

 Sites selected for students' clinical experiences are required to take reasonable and appropriate measures to protect students' health and safety in the clinical setting.
 Faculty will develop appropriate policies and procedures relating to student safety and prevention of exposure to disease.
-Students will have access to appropriate PPE during their clinical experiences.
+Students will have access to appropriate personal protective equipment (PPE), during their clinical experiences.
 Students will receive training related to potential hazards and prevention techniques.
 Students have the responsibility to report any potential exposures to the supervisor at their site as well as their WPU faculty member.